blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandinstalling/selfupdatingdetect.md

 ## [solution_name] log examples for self update

 <b>Downgrade to prior-self-update-feature version blocked example:<b/>
-2023-05-05 12:20:57 EDT INFO  [main] - Detect-Self-Updater:  Checking https://us1a-qa-hub34.nprd.sig.synopsys.com/api/tools/detect API for centrally managed Detect version to download to /Users/gopanna/tmp.
+`2023-05-05 12:20:57 EDT INFO  [main] - Detect-Self-Updater:  Checking https://test1.synopsys .com/api/tools/detect API for centrally managed Detect version to download to /Users/testuser/tmp.
 2023-05-05 12:21:03 EDT WARN  [main] - Detect-Self-Updater:  The Detect version 8.7.0 mapped at Black Duck server is not eligible for downgrade as it lacks the self-update feature.
-The self-update feature is available from 8.9.0 onwards.
+The self-update feature is available from 8.9.0 onwards.`

 <b>Update to post-self-update-feature version allowed example (8.9.0+):</b>
-2023-05-05 12:33:52 EDT INFO  [main] - Detect-Self-Updater:  Checking https://us1a-qa-hub34.nprd.sig.synopsys.com/api/tools/detect API for centrally managed Detect version to download to /Users/gopanna/tmp.
+`2023-05-05 12:33:52 EDT INFO  [main] - Detect-Self-Updater:  Checking https://test1.synopsys .com/api/tools/detect API for centrally managed Detect version to download to /Users/testuser/tmp.
 2023-05-05 12:33:53 EDT WARN  [main] - Detect-Self-Updater:  The Detect version 8.9.2 mapped at Black Duck server is eligible for downgrade from the current version of 8.10.0.
 The self-update feature is available from 8.9.0 onwards.
-2023-05-05 12:33:53 EDT INFO  [main] - Detect-Self-Updater:  Centrally managed version of Detect was downloaded successfully and is ready to be run: /Users/gopanna/tmp/synopsys-detect-8.9.2.jar.
+2023-05-05 12:33:53 EDT INFO  [main] - Detect-Self-Updater:  Centrally managed version of Detect was downloaded successfully and is ready to be run: /Users/gopanna/tmp/synopsys-detect-8.9.2.jar.`

 <b>Current version of [solution_name] matches the mapped version or there is no mapped version in [blackduck_product_name]:</>
-2023-05-05 12:33:52 EDT INFO  [main] - Detect-Self-Updater:  Checking https://us1a-qa-hub34.nprd.sig.synopsys.com/api/tools/detect API for centrally managed Detect version to download to /Users/gopanna/tmp.
+`2023-05-05 12:33:52 EDT INFO  [main] - Detect-Self-Updater:  Checking https://test1.synopsys .com/api/tools/detect API for centrally managed Detect version to download to /Users/testuser/tmp.
-2023-05-05 12:33:53 EDT INFO  [main] - Detect-Self-Updater:  Present Detect installation is up to date - skipping download.
+2023-05-05 12:33:53 EDT INFO  [main] - Detect-Self-Updater:  Present Detect installation is up to date - skipping download.`

 <note type="important">
 <ul>